 There’s no doubt that salary is an important part of anyone’s job.
 But these days, company benefits also play a big role in attracting — and retaining — job candidates.
-Most companies offer employee benefits such as health insurance and paid vacation.
+Most companies offer employee benefits such as health insurance and paid vacation and unlimited PTO.
 Many also offer 401(k) plans, which have become a key tool in helping employees plan their financial futures.
-According to a May 2019 report from Fidelity, employers contributed an average of 4.7% of employees’ salaries to their 401(k)s in the first quarter of 2019, which was a record high.
+According to a May 2021 report from Fidelity, employers contributed an average of 4.6% of employees’ salaries to their 401(k)s in the first quarter of 2021.

 But not all 401(k) plans are created equal.
 Some employers match employee contributions at a higher percentage and some include profit-sharing in the deal.
 A competitive 401(k) plan should have both low fees and a good company match.
 Although not all of the companies here provide specifics on their fees or what they match, they all have one thing in common — their employees love their job benefits, and that includes their 401(k)s.

 AAA Club Alliance scored 3.7 stars out of 5 on Glassdoor for its benefits package.
 That’s not surprising given the fact that the company matches employee contributions to the 401(k) up to 7%.
 AAA Club Alliance also offers employees 2.5 weeks of paid time off for the first three years, paid holidays and a paid training and tuition reimbursement program.

 Accenture helps clients grow and transform their businesses.
 New employees don’t have to wait to become active in the 401(k) program at Accenture — everyone is immediately eligible to contribute.
 After meeting eligibility requirements, employees get a matching contribution for each dollar they contribute up to to 6% of their eligible compensation.
 The company doesn’t publicly disclose vesting information, but employees report they are 100% vested in their own contributions immediately and become 100% vested in Accenture’s matching contributions after two years.